 Dried Chile Pepper Butter

-Use any dried peppers to make this colorful and pungent butter; color will vary according to the type of pepper used.
+Use any dried peppers to make this colorful and piquant butter.

 - 1 dried ancho chile, pasilla, or other dried pepper